canonical/namespace-node-affinity-operator/README.md

 juju config namespace-node-affinity settings_yaml="$SETTINGS_YAML"
 ```

+### Setting the namespace labels

-and by applying the following labels to the namespaces being monitored (this is required by the tool we are charming, but might be something we should remove in the future as it feels like a redundant setting):
+We must apply the label `namespace-node-affinity=enabled` to all namespaces being acted on by this tool (this is a requirement by the tool itself, not the chaming application.
+We might change this in future as it feels like a redundant setting).
+For example, you can do:

 ```bash
 kubectl label ns testing-ns-a namespace-node-affinity=enabled kubectl label ns testing-ns-b namespace-node-affinity=enabled
 ```

-These configurations can be modified during charm runtime, and the webhook always uses the most up to date value.

 ## Development